Design systems across the physical and digital

 Maintaining a universal experience for your brand should be your number one goal as a business owner.

 Within digital, a design system makes perfect sense.
-Within physical, would it not be fair to say we have style guides and that does the job of a design system?
+Within physical, would it not be fair to say we have style guides that do the job of a design system?
 Yes, and no, is our honest answer.
 A style guide is exactly that; a guide for the style of something.
-Whereas a design system is something entirely different from the get go; its place is at the brand level.
+Whereas a design system is something entirely different from the get-go; its place is at the brand level.

 Physical design system

-At a physical and print level, a design system does exactly the same job it does for digital.
-You have components, patterns and systems for delivering an effective experience and communication.
-There are few differences when tackling a design systems for print and physical.
+At a physical and print level, a design system does the same job it does for digital.
+You have components, patterns, and systems for delivering an effective experience and communication.
+There are a few differences when tackling design systems for print and physical.
 Your output must be tactile.
 What’s the smell?
 How does light react with it?
 The list goes on…

-We created a universal design system for BUILT/, a new on demand builders merchant.
+We created a universal design system for BUILT/, an on-demand builders merchant.
 Internally, the design system was classed as a ‘cookie cutter’ guide.
-With multiple branch rollouts planned and branch specific marketing, a design system is key to maintain the consistency the brand required.
+With multiple branch rollouts planned and branch-specific marketing, a design system is key to maintaining the consistency the brand required.

 A design system should be the guiding principle and a well-defined process.
 But to create a truly brilliant design system, you have to craft it with the employee, user, and customer in mind.
 This input will guide you to a design system that works for today, and tomorrow.

 At Glue, we create design systems for brands to thrive.
 Digital transformation is at the tips of every business leader’s tongue, but we should not forget about the physical.
 It has its place and its importance will never die down.
 It will just change and a rigorous design system will help your brand stay in front of that change.